rohanblueboybaijal/CS711-secret-VCG/Secret Contracts/README.md

 Following the above steps will allow you to sucessfully run the VCG auction we created on the secret network.
 You can view a step by step simulation of the above procedure using the `auction.sh` script [here](./Assets/simulation.pdf)

+---
+We would also like to thank [baedrik](https://github.com/baedrik) whose template code we used to build our own contract.